 Ania Small Is a godan (5th dan) in Aikido.
 She began her Aikido training in Warsaw, Poland in 1983.
-Right before coming to the US in 1989, she lived in London and trained Aikido with Kanetsuka Sensei.
+Right before coming to the US in 1989, she lived in London and trained Aikido there.
 After coming to Boston, Ania joined Shobu Aikido and studied with Gleason Sensei.
 In 2001 she moved to Maine to open a dojo with her husband Gary.
 Ania has been part of ASU and studying with Saotome Sensei since coming to US.
-She has been awarded Ueshiba Juku designation and is the new ASU Board member.
+She is the new ASU Board member.
 Ania holds a Ph.D. in psychology and is interested in the role mind plays in Aikido practice.

 WENDY WHITED SENSEI

 Wendy Whited Sensei is an Aikido Shihan and 7th dan (ASU and IAF), but has also studied Iaido, Judo, and Shorei Ryu Karate.
 She began her study of Aikido at Northern Illinois University in January, 1973 after studying Judo for a year.
 After college, she continued her training at the Illinois Aikido Club in Chicago.
 With other club members, Whited Sensei met Saotome Sensei at the Winter Seminar in January of 1976.
 Subsequently Saotome Sensei sent one of his students, Shigeru Suzuki Sensei, to teach at the Chicago dojo.
 Whited Sensei trained with Suzuki Sensei until his return to Japan.
 She was also awarded a shodan in Iaido.